AuziMan/soccernow/readme.md

 - league standings

 ### Soccer now has you covered.

-# SoccerNow displays soccer info in a easy to follow format.
+### SoccerNow displays soccer info in a easy to follow format using React for a seamless UI.

+---